 New Stapleton Waterfront is a 35-acre stretch of Staten Island’s north shore between the St. George Ferry Terminal and the Verrazzano Bridge along the Staten Island Railway.
-In the 1980s it was partially developed as a base (i.e., “Homeport”) for the Navy, but was then cancelled shortly after the dissolution of the Soviet Union.
+In the 1980s it was partially developed as a base (i.e., “Homeport”) for the Navy, but was then cancelled shortly after the end of the Cold War.
 In the early 2000s, a mayoral task force established a framework for the site’s redevelopment consisting of mixed-use development set within a network of esplanades and public open space.
-After the area’s rezoning, requests for proposals, and land use approvals, the first phase of the plan opened in 2016.
+After the area’s rezoning, requests for proposals, and land-use approvals, the first phase of the plan opened in 2016.
 Second and third phases are to come.

 In the fall of 2011, Ironstate Development Company closed an agreement with the City to acquire Parcels B2 and B3 to develop the first phase of a new, sustainable, mixed-use waterfront community at New Stapleton Waterfront, located directly in front of the Stapleton Staten Island Railway station.
 Ironstate and NYC Parks opened the first phase of development in 2016, transforming the campus’ first 12 acres into a dynamic mixed-use development set within a framework of public open space, bioswales, and esplanades, and re-built streets with bicycle lanes and stronger connections to transit and the neighborhood’s town center.
 Ironstate’s development, branded “Urby,” includes new retail, dining, and residential options, including affordable housing.